arestivo/slides/markdown/indexes.md

 SELECT * FROM employee WHERE name ILIKE 'john%';
 ~~~

-A B-tree index can be used to speed up the query.
+A B+ Tree index can be used to speed up the query.
 But for this one:

 ~~~sql
 SELECT * FROM employee WHERE name ILIKE '%john%';